 The "Fundamental 4" Competencies for Leaders

 Leaders at different levels of the organization face different challenges.
-But whether you’re an individual contributor, a first-time manager, a senior executive, or somewhere in between, there are 4 leadership skills you need to master.
+But whether you’re an individual contributor, a first-time manager, a senior executive, or somewhere in between, there are 4 leadership skills you need to learn and master.

 These are timeless competencies needed by leaders throughout an organization, regardless of role, industry, or location.
 But the way you address each skill and what you need to learn or emphasize will shift as you move to higher levels and face new challenges.
+We call these core leadership skills the “Fundamental 4.”

 1. Self-Awareness.
 This means simply understanding your strengths and weaknesses, but gaining self-awareness is anything but simple.
 Self-awareness is critical for ongoing and long-term effectiveness as a leader.
 Here are 4 sure-fire ways to boost your self-awareness.